 Toward a Pedagogy of Inquiry, Skepticism, and Civic Empowerment

 The alternative is not to politicize STEM in the sense that critics fear—to introduce ideological advocacy into scientific practice or to compromise mathematical rigor for political effect.
-The alternative is to teach STEM honestly: to include the history of how disciplines developed, the social conditions that shaped their tools, and the civic consequences that follow from their application.
+The alternative is to teach STEM honestly: to include the history of how disciplines developed, the social conditions that shaped their tools, the civic consequences that follow from their application, and what alternative futures are possible

-This is what SENCER has demonstrated is possible.
+This is what SENCER and other civically engaged pedagogies offer educators.
 It is what a course in genetics that uses the history of race science as context teaches, more honestly and more rigorously, about how scientific consensus forms and how it can be corrupted.
-It is what a virology course that examines both COVID-19 and the 1918 influenza pandemic teaches about the political economy of public health response.
+It is what a virology course that examines both COVID-19 and the 1918 influenza pandemic teaches about the political economy of public health responses.
 It is what a statistics course that traces the eugenic origins of its basic methods teaches about the assumptions embedded in standard tools.

 Teaching the social context of STEM knowledge does not contaminate that knowledge.
 It completes it.
 Students who understand why a tool was built are better equipped to use it well, to identify its limits, and to ask whether it should be used at all.
 That is not social justice imposed on mathematics.
 That is epistemology—the basic intellectual practice of understanding what we know, how we came to know it, and what our knowledge can and cannot do.

-Teaching that history and thos processes do not undermine science.
-It makes science—and scientists, and citizens—more capable of the self-examination that honest inquiry requires.
+Teaching that history and those processes do not undermine science.
+It makes science, as well as scientists, and citizens, more capable of the self-examination that honest inquiry requires.

 The neutrality mandate is not a defense of objectivity.
-It is a campaign against the conditions of genuine understanding.
-Educators who recognize this have both the scholarly foundation, the pedagogical tradition, and the responsibility to declare this —clearly, directly, and without apology.
+It is a campaign against the conditions of genuine understanding–understanding that may lead students to challenge the status quo and imagine alternatives.
+Educators who recognize this have both the scholarly foundation, the pedagogical tradition, and the responsibility, to make this happen.

 References and Notes